Table of Contents

 - Lateral raises: 2 sets of 12-15 reps

 - Chest flyes: 2 sets of 12-15 reps

 - Cable reverse flyes: 2 sets of 12-15 reps

 - Overhead cable triceps extensions: 2 sets of 12-15 reps

 - Cable lateral shoulder external rotations: 2 sets of 12-15 reps

 This equals roughly 8 sets each for the chest, shoulders, and triceps and could be done twice weekly.
 You can do all of the isolation exercises in a circuit.
 The rep ranges can be varied as described in prior lessons, though frequently people use higher rep ranges for isolation exercises.

-- Chest flys – by adducting the arms to and beyond midline we can more fully contract the chest than we can with the typical compound exercises.
+- Chest flyes – by adducting the arms to and beyond midline you can more fully contract the chest than you can with the typical compound exercises.

-- Tricep extensions and pushdowns – by starting the extensions with our arms over our head we are putting the long head at a greater stretch, which may lead to better results.
-By finishing pushdowns with arm extension behind our body we are fully contracting the long head.
+- Triceps extensions and pushdowns – by starting the extensions with your arms over your head you are putting the long head at a greater stretch; this may lead to better results.
+By finishing pushdowns with your arms extended behind your body you are fully contracting the long head.
 Thus, both variations may work the long head more extensively than the compound exercises.